Why a Recurring Task list is the Ultimate Gamechanger with Virtual Teams

 Matt: Absolutely, just quickly what are some examples of daily, weekly monthly tasks that you can share with our listeners?

 Barbara: Yeah, you can do a lot.
-You can run multiple business this way, I run multiple business like this.
+You can run multiple businesses this way, I run multiple businesses like this.

 Gain more enjoyment, fulfillment and success in business

 Matt: 100%, I think you know without these lists and without giving them the guidelines – you know, this is no different whether you’re using virtual teams or people in your offices.
 If you are not doing this, what Barbara has been sharing today, you are setting yourself up for failure in your business.

 Barbara: 100% percent.

 Matt: You know, you’ve only got to look at any great organization and they all run like well-oiled machines.
 They know business comes in, it goes through the machine and comes out the other end.